Mark Kraus

 What Memory Is Made Of

-The relationship between synesthesia, vivid mental imagery, and memory may offer a view into our unique inner theatres.
+The relationship between synesthesia, vivid mental imagery, and memory may offer a view into our unique inner theaters.

 "Radiating Affection" from the book, Thought Forms (1901) Credit: Annie Besant and C.W.
 Leadbeater